Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

 Abortion laws SA

-Abortion is legal up to 28 weeks in SA if two doctors agree that a woman’s physical and/or mental health is endangered by pregnancy, or in the case of serious foetal abnormality.
 Abortions are provided to residents without a referral, through state health services, in a prescribed hospital setting up to 23 weeks.
-More detailed information from the Pregnancy Advisory Centre.
+More detailed information from South Australian Health

 Abortion laws TAS